Sports Betting Odds Explained

-When a punter refers to odds, they mainly mean that number that’s always placed next to betting options.
-They imply probability as well, but their primary purpose is to determine your payout if you win the bet.
+When a punter refers to odds, they mainly mean the number that’s always placed next to the betting options, such as 3.70, 3.60, or 1.95.
+These numbers imply probability as well, but their primary purpose is to determine your payout if you win a bet.

 First of all, let’s see how decimal odds work.

-We’ll use a real-life example to explain how decimal odds work.
+Here is a real-life example to demonstrate how decimal odds work.

 At the moment of writing this article, there are several UEFA Champions League matches featured in many online sportsbooks.